mandyfu84/CS269_PaperSummary/index.md

 ![Image](/Adversarial.png){:.center-image height="50%" width="50%"}

-The result shows that the performance of all models drop on every types adversary.
+The result shows that the performance of all models drop on every types of adversary.
 They also ran *ADDSENT* on other 12 models and found that the average F1 score fell from 75.4% to 36.4%.
 This means that concatenative adversaries can indeed fool the model.

 ### Human Evaluation
 This experiment is to ensure that human can answer correctly after adding adversaries.
 As we can see in the below table, the accuracy of human prediction did not decrease a lot.